 INDUSTRY, AGRICULTURE, LITERATURE, JUSTICE – JOHN MASSEY RHIND, 1905

 In 1908 Scottish-American sculptor J.M.
 Rhind carved four Tennessee pink marble sculptures representing Industry, Agriculture, Literature and Justice for the front of the Birch Bayh Federal Building in Indianapolis, Indiana.
-101 years later McKay Lodge Conservation Laboratory understood a thorough condition survey of the John Massey Rhind sculptures in preparation for treatment.
+101 years later McKay Lodge Conservation Laboratory undertook a thorough condition survey of the John Massey Rhind sculptures in preparation for treatment.

 The gradual decay of these uniquely beautiful statues is related directly to the adverse impact of water in the outdoor environment and poor quality of the stone.
 Structural flaws, known as stylolites, are the immediate cause of their accelerated disintegration.
 Each sculpture exhibits a large number of stylolites in the form of irregular veins running across the block of stone.
 The stylolites contain various insoluble minerals, including iron.
 Oxidation turns the iron to rust that bleeds out and stains the surface of the sculpture.
 Also, the marble in stylolite-adjacent areas is particularly friable and prone to crumbling.
 Each sculpture exhibited numerous small-size losses of the original surface, as well as a large number of deep cracks and fissures.
 These cracks made the sculptures particularly vulnerable to water damage.

 The original right forearm of the sculpture representing Justice had been completely damaged at some point in the past and later recreated in mineral mortar.
 Providing a stone-carved replica of the forearm was one of the goals of the treatment.